InnerSourceCommons/InnerSourcePatterns/innersource-license.md

 - A large group with many companies (subsidiaries) that want to share code.
 When the group gets larger, the value of this pattern increases.
 - These companies are legal entities with their own legal rights and obligations.
 - Multiple of these companies/subsidiaries are developing software, and are using services of the other companies.
 They have a motivation to contribute to each other’s source code.
-- Certain size of developers (crowdsourcing and ecosystem effects of InnerSource)
+- A sufficient complexity of the organization and its organizational structure

 ## Forces